RussianNLP/MOROCCO/README.md

-# morocco
+# MOROCCO

+MOdel ResOurCe COnsumption.
 Repository to evaluate Russian SuperGLUE models performance: inference speed, GPU RAM usage.
 Move from static text submissions with predictions to reproducible Docker-containers.

 Each disc corresponds to baseline model, disc size is proportional to GPU RAM usage.
 By X axis there is model inference speed in records per second, by Y axis model score averaged by 9 Russian SuperGLUE tasks.